 Webhooks

-With webhooks integration, your site can send notifications through any service with webhooks support.
+With the Webhook integration, your site can send notifications through any service with webhooks support.
 As with the Slack and Twilio integrations, there’s no limit on the number of webhooks integrations.

 First, to integrate Webhooks with your site, set the Webhook Alerts toggle to the on position.